New Book titled "High Accuracy Computing Methods: Fluid Flows and Wave Phenomena" is published by Cambridge University Press.

 turbulence via deterministic excitation of laminar flow in RECEPTIVITY framework.

-• Prof. Sengupta is focused on the manuscript on "Theoretical and Computational Aerodynamics" to be published by Wiley, UK.
-There will be special chapters on computational aerodynamics, NLF and transitional flow related to aerodynamics, transonic aerodynamics and low Reynolds number unsteady aerodynamics.
+• The book titled "Theoretical and Computational Aerodynamics" is to be published by Wiley, UK.
+There are chapters on computational aerodynamics, NLF and transitional flow related to aerodynamics, transonic aerodynamics and low Reynolds number unsteady aerodynamics, topics of current interests, not dealt with many books on the subject.
 The book is scheduled for 2015.
-The manuscript is getting its final touches.
+The manuscript is with the publisher.

-The book: "High Accuracy Computing Methods: Fluid Flows and Wave Phenomena" is published by Cambridge University Press (2013) with an Indian edition.
+The book: "High Accuracy Computing Methods: Fluid Flows and Wave Phenomena" is published by Cambridge University Press (2013) with an Indian edition available.
 This supersedes the book from Universities Press, India (2004).
 Foreword is written by Prof. Michel Deville.
 See:

 • Swagata Bhaumik defended his Ph.D. thesis on 2D and 3D flow receptivity and transition.
-Dr. Bhaumik is continuing his research with HPCL.
-His path-breaking work on transition and turbulence is one of the major contributions by HPCL in recent times and is a culmination of HPCL research efforts over the past two decades and half starting with the work of Manish Ballav and Sandeep Nijhawan on Bromwich contour integral methods.
-There are many students who have participated in the research work and TKS acknowledges all such contributions.
+Dr. Bhaumik having spent some time with HPCL, is now in OSU working with Prof. Gaitonde.
+His path-breaking work on transition and turbulence is one of the major contributions by HPCL in recent times and is a culmination of HPCL research efforts over the past twenty five years, starting with the work of Ballav and Nijhawan on Bromwich contour integral methods.
+There are many who have participated in our transition/ receptivity research and we acknowledge all such contributions.

 • Swagata, Rajarshi and Himanshu's work on rectangular lid driven cavity is published in Computers and Fluids.
-This work highlights the enstrophy cascade mechanism for inhomogeneous flow and should be considered a significant improvement over existing ideas on energy cascade based on work for homogeneous isotropic turbulence in text books and monographs.
-Of specific interest is that this cascade is equally true for 2D and 3D flows -- removing a constraint in fluid dynamic studies for many decades now.
+This work highlights the enstrophy cascade mechanism for inhomogeneous flow and should be considered a significant improvement over existing ideas on energy cascade based on work for homogeneous isotropic turbulence.
+Of specific interest is that this cascade is equally true for 2D and 3D flows -- removing a constraint in fluid dynamic studies for small scale formation in 2D flows.

 • IUTAM symposium on Advances in Computation, Modeling and Control of Transitional and Turbulent Flows will be held in Marriott Goa, India during 15-18 December, 2014.
 Preparations are in full swing.

-• A 39 part lectures on Foundations of Scientific Computing taught to IIT Kanpur undergraduate students in 2009 as a science elective is now available:
+• A 40 parts lecture series on Foundations of Scientific Computing taught to IIT Kanpur undergraduate students (2009) as a science elective is available in you tube and in:

 • TKS visited in 2012: (i) Ecole Polytechnique, Montreal (June-July, 2012); (ii) Center for Advanced Studies in Theoretical Sciences (CASTS) and Taida Institute of Mathematical Sciences (TIMS) at National Taiwan Univ., Taipei, Taiwan for Progress in Mathematical and Computational Studies on Science and Engineering Problems, biennial conference, 5 - 7 November, 2012.
 Photo

 • K. Subramani, Rikhi Bose, Rayan Chatterjee and V. K. Sathyanarayanan graduated with M. Tech. degree in 2012.
-Sathya continues with HPCL doing his work on flow receptivity.
+Sathya continued at HPCL till January, 2014, extending his work on receptivity.

 • HPCL bid farewell to Dr. Yogesh Bhumkar on 6th August from HPCL.
 Dr. Bhumkar did his Ph.D. during 2006-2012 at HPCL in the area of bypass transition in aerodynamics.
 After a short stint at NTU at Taipei, he is currently a faculty member in IIT Bhubhaneswar.